 \end{itemize} We say that $f$ is \emph{a KL function} if it satisfies the KL inequality over $\dom \partial^L f$. \end{definition}

-The KL property is originally developed by {\L}ajasiewicz \cite{lojasiewicz1963propriete} (cf. {\L}ajasiewicz inequality) for differentiable subanalytic functions, generalized by Kurdyka \cite{kurdyka1998gradients} to definable (cf. tame \cite{van1998tame}) functions, then extended to nonsmooth regime by Bolte et al. \cite{bolte2007lojasiewicz,attouch2013convergence} where gradient is replaced by limiting-subdifferential.
-A remarkable aspect of KL functions is that they are ubiquitous in applications, for example, semialgebraic, subanalytic and log-exp are KL functions (see \cite{kurdyka1998gradients,bolte2007lojasiewicz,attouch2013convergence} and the references therein).
+The KL property was originally developed by {\L}ojasiewicz \cite{lojasiewicz1963propriete} (cf. {\L}ojasiewicz inequality) for differentiable subanalytic functions and was later generalized by Kurdyka \cite{kurdyka1998gradients} to definable (cf. tame \cite{van1998tame}) functions.
+This concept was further extended to the nonsmooth setting by Bolte et al. \cite{bolte2007lojasiewicz,attouch2013convergence}, where the gradient is replaced by the limiting subdifferential.

+A remarkable aspect of KL functions is their ubiquity in applications; for example, semialgebraic, subanalytic, and log-exp functions are KL functions (see \cite{kurdyka1998gradients,bolte2007lojasiewicz,attouch2013convergence} and the references therein).